 After School Clubs

-On Wednesday after school the Sports Coach Ryan Cummings takes the children for football practice, this is available to both boys and girls from Year 1 to Year 6.
-They practice in all weather either inside or out on our large playing field.
-Our school team holds a yearly football tournament for small schools and also plays many games against other schools.
+On Wednesday after school the Sports Coach Andrew takes the children for sport activities.
+They participate in all weather either inside or out on our playing field.
+Our school holds a yearly football tournament for small schools and also plays many games against other schools.

 Gardening Club is run by Mrs Bentley.
 The children grow a variety produce and take park in growing competitions.
 The gardeners also learn how to look after and improve our school environment.

 Sport & Healthy School Activities During Our School Week